 GASB Statement No. 91 - Conduit Debt Obligations.
 The requirements of this statement are effective for periods beginning after December 15, 2021.
+Earlier application is encouraged.
 The District has not fully judged the effect of implementation of GASB Statement No. 91 as of the date of the basic financial statements.

-GASB Statement No. 92 - Omnibus 2020.
-The requirements of this statement are effective for periods beginning after June 15, 2021.
-The District has not fully judged the effect of implementation of GASB Statement No. 92 as of the date of the basic financial statements.
+GASB Statement No. 94 - Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+The requirements of this statement are effective for periods beginning after June 15, 2022, and all reporting periods thereafter.
+The District has not fully judged the effect of implementation of GASB Statement No. 94 as of the date of the basic financial statements.

-GASB Statement No. 93 - Replacement of Interbank Offered Rates.
-The requirements of this statement are effective for periods beginning after June 15, 2021.
-The District has not fully judged the effect of implementation of GASB Statement No. 93 as of the date of the basic financial statements.
+GASB Statement No. 96 - Subscription-Based Information Technology Arrangements.
+The requirements of this statement are effective for periods beginning after June 15, 2022, and all reporting periods thereafter.
+The District has not fully judged the effect of implementation of GASB Statement No. 96 as of the date of the basic financial statements.